-Gayle Suttle: Unfortunately, that is the first question most people ask us, along with "How quickly can we get the plants?"
-The time involved maybe one year, it may be five years, or may be never.
+- Gayle Suttle: Unfortunately, that is the first question most people ask us, along with "How quickly can we get the plants?"
+The time involved may be one year, it may be five years, or may be never.
 We always begin with the end in mind.
 What is the customer's goal?
 Based upon our experience, we must decide whether the project makes sense and whether the customer's company is likely to be in business one, five, or ten years in the future.
-At our company, we have exclusive and nonexclusive contracts.
+At our company, we have exclusive and non-exclusive contracts.
 For an exclusive plant, there is a cost involved that is direct to that customer.
-If we start a nonexclusive plant, we can sell the plant to anyone else, and we do not charge for that.
-We must aE-mail: dtakao@takaonursery.com bE-mail: larry.rupp@usu.edu evaluate the opportunity for success.
-We know there are certain plans that we are never going to be successful with (as with plants that have a slow multiplication rate).
+If we start a non-exclusive plant, we can sell the plant to anyone else, and we do not charge for that.
+We must evaluate the opportunity for success.
+We know there are certain plants that we are never going to be successful with (as with plants that have a slow multiplication rate).
 In all cases, we charge the culture initiation fee, which is just a partial cost of getting a plant into culture, and then we figure out what it is going to cost us.
 We base our prices on how many hood hours it takes us to produce the plants.
-We have a very simple financial model that relates the cost of everything in our company to the number of dollars per hood hour, and everything ties to that.

-Dharam Sharma: The greater the quantity being ordered and the easier the plant is to micropropagate, the lower the price will be.
+We have a very simple financial model that relates the cost of everything in our company to the number of dollars per hood hour, and everything ties to that. - Dharam Sharma: The greater the quantity being ordered and the easier the plant is to micropropagate, the lower the price will be.
 The harder the plant is to propagate and the lower the number needed, the more expensive the plant can be.